kasunkv/UoM-CSE-DotNet-Workshop-2017/README.md

 Click on the Close button and see that the application exits and you should exit out of the *Debug* mode (Which, will be explained later).

-### Congratulations, You have completed the Student Registration Application to a certain point.
+### Congratulations, You have completed the Student Registration Application up to this point.

 ### Please note that you are REQUIRED to complete the application to this point before you come to the .Net Workshop.